Antipasto Pasta Salad

 Can I use regular pasta instead of tortellini?

 Sure!
 You’ll want to replace all that cheesy goodness, though.
-Simply asiago can be a bit sharp, I recommend adding halved mozzarella pearls, provolone, or fontina to the mix.
+Asiago by itself can be a bit sharp, so I recommend adding halved mozzarella pearls, provolone, or fontina to the mix.

 For the noodles, use whichever variety you typically use in pasta salad — rotini, bowtie, or cavatappi would all work well.

-Cook according to the package directions for al dente, then use in place of the tortellini in this Italian antipasto recipe.
+Cook according to the package directions for al dente, then use in place of the tortellini in this recipe for antipasto pasta salad.

-What else can I add to the antipasto tortellini salad?
+What else can I add to antipasto tortellini salad?

-If you wish to lighten it up a bit, try adding more fresh vegetables!
+If you wish to lighten up your Italian antipasto salad a bit, try adding more fresh vegetables!

-My favorite additions are English cucumbers and bell peppers, usually yellow and orange.
+My favorite additions to antipasto with pasta are English cucumbers and bell peppers, usually yellow and orange.
 I also sometimes double the amount of onion and tomatoes called for in the recipe.

 Prep Ahead Instructions

-Not only is antipasto pasta salad easy to make ahead of time, I find that the flavors are even better the next day!
+Not only is this recipe for antipasto pasta salad easy to make ahead of time, but I also find that the flavors are even better the next day!

 You can also prep the different components separately if you’re concerned about the dish getting too soggy.